MOEAFramework/MOEAFramework/docs/errors.md

 Thrown when `ResultFileWriter` or `MetricFileWriter` attempt to recover data from an interrupted run, but it appears there already exists an "unclean" file from a previous recovery attempt.
 If the user believes the unclean file contains valid data, she can copy the unclean file to its original location.
 Or, she can delete the unclean file to start fresh.
-The `org.moeaframework.analysis.sensitivity.cleanup` property in `moeaframework.properties` controls the default behavior in this scenario.
+The `org.moeaframework.analysis.io.cleanup` property in `moeaframework.properties` controls the default behavior in this scenario.

 **requires at least two solutions**